openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/movement/strided-slice-1.rst

 * At each step, the :math:`slicing\_index` is incremented by the value of :math:`stride[i]`.
 As long as the :math:`slicing\_index < end[i]`, the element corresponding to the :math:`slicing\_index` is added to the output.
 * Whenever :math:`slicing\_index >= end[i]`, the slicing stops, and the corresponding element is not added to the output.

-Notice that the basic slicing operation assumes N = M (that is, i-th slicing step corresponds to i-th dimension), as no masks are used.
+Notice that the basic slicing operation assumes :math:`N == M` (that is, i-th slicing step corresponds to i-th dimension), as no masks are used.

+For the purposes of this specification, assume that :math:`dim` is the dimension corresponding to the i-th slicing step.

 .. note:: Indexing in Reverse (Slicing in Reverse)